*This article may contain affiliate links. For full information, please see the disclaimer here.

 Swiss chocolate is readily available in many parts of the world and some of Switzerland’s famous chocolate brands, like Toblerone and Lindt, are household names even in the farthest corners of the world.
 Indeed, even those who have never visited Switzerland in person have probably tasted the delicious treat before.

 Due to it being denser and less aerated, alpine milk gives Swiss chocolate a rich fragrance and an extremely milky texture.
-One bite and you will realise exactly why the Swiss consume more chocolate than any other nation in the world!
+One bite and you will realize exactly why the Swiss consume more chocolate than any other nation in the world!

-2. Swiss Cheese
+2. Swiss cheese

 While most of us might think of Swiss cheese as simply a cheese slice with holes, there’s actually a wide range of different cheeses in Switzerland.
-From Gruyère to Emmentaler, every kind of Swiss cheese boasts its own unique flavour and texture.
+From Gruyère to Emmentaler, every kind of Swiss cheese boasts its own unique flavor and texture.

 For the uninitiated, Swiss fondue is a traditional melted cheese dish that’s served in a communal pot.
 The melted cheese is a mixture of different cheeses and it’s often eaten with either bread or potatoes.

 Another popular cheese dish is raclette.
 It consists of a semi-hard cheese wheel that is heated until the top starts to melt.
 After that, the cheese is scraped onto a serving of potatoes and vegetables.
 This simple yet savory treat is a must-try in Switzerland.
 Thankfully, it is readily available in most eateries throughout the country.